 During the reporting period, the following four industrial subcontracting projects were formalized and successfully completed.

-Astron data portal: This collaboration involved two Dutch industrial partners (TriOpSys and S[&]T) and ASTRON as the OBELICS partner.
+ASTRON data portal: This collaboration involved two Dutch industrial partners (TriOpSys and S[&]T) and ASTRON as the OBELICS partner.
 The ASTRON data portal provides the end-user with the possibility to discover, access and analyse Data Collections from several Instruments.
 Data Collections contain Data Products that can be in the form of raw data that is collected by Instruments and can also be derived Data Products.

 Modular data reduction on pipelines for astronomy data: This project had a Lithuanian industrial partner VIDE, a Dutch partner Pythonic.nl and two OBELICS partners INAF and ASTRON.
 This project focused on generating portable workflows for the scientific data exploitation of the ASTERICS partners ASTRON and INAF using common workflow language and containerisation, as well as documentation and support.